GarmanGroup/RABDAM/README.md

     - Contains protein
     - Has >= 20 Glu/Asp side chain oxygen atoms
     - Refined with per-atom *B*-factors
-Default value is *False*.

-- Option to specify model temperature, *temperature* Allows user to specify the temperature the dataset was collected at.
+- Option to specify model temperature, *temperature*

+Allows user to specify the temperature the dataset was collected at.
 Default is *None*, i.e. RABDAM will search the input model file for the temperature.

-- Option to specify model resolution, *resolution* Allows user to specify the model's resolution (in Angstroms).
+- Option to specify model resolution, *resolution*

+Allows user to specify the model's resolution (in Angstroms).
 Default is *None*, i.e. RABDAM will search the input model file for the resolution.

 **Note that if a parameter is not specified in the input file, it will take its default value in the RABDAM run.**

 <br></br>
 Below is an example input file instructing RABDAM to analyse the GH7 cellobiohydrolase structures 5MCC and 5MCD, writing the output files to the directory C:\Users\UserName\Documents\RABDAM_test_output, and checking these structures pass the recommended filters for *B*<sub>net</sub> and *B*<sub>net</sub>-percentile calculation.
+All other parameters are set to their default values.

 ```
 5MCC, 5MCD,